gamerino/NBSplice-A-novel-method-for-differential-splicing-analysis-based-on-isoforms-expression-/README.md

-## Differential splicing analysis based on isoform expression with NBSplice.
+## Differential splicing analysis based on isoform expressions with NBSplice.
-Code for generation of simulated RNA-seq datasets, NBSplice evaluation and comparison with commonly-used R packages for differential splicing detection.
+This repository has the code for generation of simulated RNA-seq datasets, NBSplice evaluation and comparison with commonly-used R packages for differential splicing detection.

 Merino, G.A. & Fernández, E.A.
 (2019).
 Differential splicing analysis based on isoforms expression with NBSplice.